cjacker/opensource-toolchain-kendryte/README.md

 The sdk is organized by cmake and very easy to use, to start a project, it just need create a dir under 'src' and put your codes there.

-Use 'main.c' in this repo as example, it will blink two LEDs on yahboom K210 devboard (you may need to change it to match your devboard):
+Use 'main.c' in this repo as example, it will blink one LED connect to IO 17 on yahboom K210 devboard (you may need to change it to match your devboard):

 ```
 cd kendryte-standalone-sdk